-The process is completed with a tailored post-production to ensure the final imagery remains faithful to the architectural vision and meets the standards of leading publications such as AD Magazine.
-I follow this same workflow for residential architecture projects in Malaga and the Costa del Sol (mostly Marbella and Sotogrande), as well as institutional or commercial commissions in Madrid, Barcelona, or internationally.
+I close the process with digital retouching so the final image remains faithful to the architectural project and meets the standards of leading publications such as AD Magazine.
+I follow this same method for residential architecture projects in Malaga and the Costa del Sol (mostly Marbella and Sotogrande), as well as institutional or commercial commissions in Madrid, Barcelona, or internationally.

 The Sultan Qaboos Mosque in Muscat is one of the most imposing buildings in Oman.
 Photographing architecture at this scale demands reading natural light with precision to document volumes, balance contrasts and reveal the textures of marble and stone.
 Including people in the composition provides scale and helps the viewer grasp the real dimensions of the space.